Iloilo: Economy

-Metro Iloilo, which includes the neighboring municipalities of Pavia, Oton, Leganes, and Santa Barbara, also plays a significant role in the province's economy.
-Pavia is known as an agricultural-industrial center, combining farming with industrial developments, and is also recognized for its commercial centers and residential developments.
-Oton contributes with its agricultural production and emerging retail sector, and will soon host the largest central business district (CBD) in Iloilo.
-Leganes is notable for its light industries and hosts the province's first agro-industrial economic zone, contributing to both agriculture and light manufacturing.
-Santa Barbara is known for its historical sites and a growing tourism industry.
+Metro Iloilo, which includes the municipalities of Pavia, Oton, Leganes, and Santa Barbara, contributes substantially to the province's economic output.
+Pavia serves as an agricultural and industrial area with growing commercial and residential developments.
+Oton supports the economy through agricultural production and an expanding retail sector and is planned to host a major central business district.
+Leganes is known for its light industries and hosts the province's first agro-industrial economic zone, while Santa Barbara contributes through tourism, heritage sites, and local commerce.

-The northern part of Iloilo is notable for its robust fishing industry and expanding tourism sector, benefiting from its proximity to the Visayan Sea and natural attractions like beaches and marine reserves.
-The central part of the province functions as an agri-industrial hub, producing a variety of agricultural products such as corn, rice, bananas, pineapples, and sugar.
-The highland areas, including Bucari in Leon and Alimodian, are known for high-value crops like strawberries and mangoes, and offer tourism opportunities through inland resorts and trekking sites.
+Northern Iloilo has a strong fishing industry and a growing tourism sector, supported by its access to the Visayan Sea and coastal and marine resources.
+Central Iloilo functions primarily as an agri-industrial area, producing crops such as rice, corn, sugarcane, bananas, and pineapples.
+The highland areas of Leon and Alimodian, particularly Bucari, are known for high-value crops including strawberries and mangoes, as well as eco-tourism activities.

-The sugar industry is a key economic driver in Passi City and nearby towns like Lambunao, Dueñas, San Enrique, and Bingawan.
-In southern Iloilo, the economy is largely driven by tourism, with historical sites, colonial architecture, and coastal attractions in towns such as Tigbauan, Guimbal, Miagao, and San Joaquin playing a significant role in the local economy.
+The sugar industry remains a major economic driver in Passi City and surrounding municipalities such as Lambunao, Dueñas, San Enrique, and Bingawan.
+In southern Iloilo, tourism plays a significant role, with heritage churches, historical landmarks, and coastal attractions in towns such as Tigbauan, Guimbal, Miagao, and San Joaquin contributing to local economic activity.